Who is Tonya Dawn Hughes? The story behind Netflix’s new true crime doc

-OKLAHOMA CITY (KFOR) — An Oklahoma kidnapping case is back in the spotlight thanks to Netflix’s new documentary “Girl in the Picture.”
+OKLAHOMA CITY, Okl.
+(KFOR) — An Oklahoma kidnapping case is back in the spotlight thanks to Netflix’s new documentary “Girl in the Picture.”
 The film lays out all of the case’s bizarre twists and turns that gripped Oklahomans for years.

 Here’s the backstory on the death of Tonya Dawn Hughes and its aftermath.